 What will you do when it rains?
 Or if the weather is really foul?

 Carry on playing!
 Provided the children have the right clothes on they will be happy to be outside - but keeping warm & dry are crucial which is why we will give you a recommended kit list.
 It's often more sheltered in the woods so the children will probably just carry on playing without really noticing the weather....but we will always put up large tarpaulins between trees, and tents to keep us dry.
 If on the rare occasions the weather is so bad that it just wouldn't be safe to be in the woods (e.g. if there was a storm or high winds forecast) or if it is very cold we are fortunate to have the Sports Club nearby and we will be able to use some indoor space.
 We can use the Sports Hall to play games or hire a room for quieter craft activities.
-Over the summer of 2019 we will be getting an outdoor shelter for the field however, which will give us a lovely, warm and cosy place to shelter in if we need to.
+We also hope to get an outdoor shelter for the field soon which will give us a lovely, warm and cosy place to play in if we need to.

 How do children use the toilet in the woods?

 We have special pop up tents and camping toilets in the woods for the children to use and a hand-washing station with warm water and soap.
 For children still in nappies we also have a small pop up tent for nappy changing.

 We take children from the age of 2.5 years until the age of 6.
 If you are intending to delay the start of school for your child, or are home schooling/flexi schooling please do get in touch.
 We have a few children this year who have decided to do this.